 When spring has sprung, it’s easy to feel overwhelmed by the number of potential gardening and home improvement projects to take on.
 As flowers bloom and you get ready to enjoy the spring sunshine in your backyard, you may start to notice the imperfections in your landscape.

 If a long winter has you scrambling to boost your lawn’s health at the last minute, you’re not alone.
-Luckily, there’s one spring lawn chore you can skip this year!
+There’s one spring chore that could help bring your lawn back to life—aeration.

 What is Aeration?